MGriot/VisualAnalyzer/docs/USAGE.md

 ## Debug Reports

-When you run the analysis with the `--debug` flag, the Visual Analyzer generates a detailed debug report in HTML and PDF format.
+When you run the analysis with the `--debug` flag, the Visual Analyzer generates a detailed debug report.
 The debug report contains the following sections:

 *   **Project Information:** Information about the project, including the project name and the HSV color range used for the analysis.

-*   **Analysis Settings:** The settings used for the analysis, such as whether color alignment, geometrical alignment, and blurring were enabled.
+*   **Analysis Settings:** The settings used for the analysis, such as which alignment, masking, and blurring options were enabled.

 *   **Analysis Results:** The results of the analysis, including the number of matched pixels, the total number of pixels, and the percentage of matched pixels.

 *   **Image Pipeline:** A visual representation of the image processing pipeline, showing the intermediate images at each step of the analysis.
+This is crucial for debugging the new alignment and masking steps.

 *   **Symmetry Analysis Results:** The results of the symmetry analysis, including the symmetry scores for each type of symmetry and visualizations of the symmetry axes.

 *   **Dataset Color Space Definition:** A detailed breakdown of how the color space was derived from the training images, including a scatter plot showing the distribution of training colors.

-## Symmetry Analysis

-The symmetry analysis feature allows you to analyze the symmetry of an object in an image.
-To use this feature, you need to enable it with the `--symmetry` flag.

-The symmetry analysis is performed by the `SymmetryAnalyzer` class in the `src/symmetry_analysis/symmetry.py` file.
-This class provides methods for analyzing the following types of symmetry:

-*   **Vertical and Horizontal Reflection:** The symmetry of the object across its vertical and horizontal axes.

-*   **Four-Quadrant Symmetry:** The symmetry of the object across its four quadrants.

-*   **Rotational Symmetry:** The symmetry of the object when it is rotated by a certain angle.

-*   **Translational Symmetry:** The symmetry of the object when it is translated by a certain distance.

-*   **Glide-Reflection Symmetry:** The symmetry of the object when it is reflected and then translated.

-The results of the symmetry analysis are included in the debug report.
-The report shows the symmetry score for each type of symmetry, as well as visualizations of the symmetry axes.